 - Not for advanced users

-This racquet is manufactured by Champion sports is admired for its sturdy nature and wonderful value for money for the features it offers.
+This racket is manufactured by Champion sports is admired for its sturdy nature and wonderful value for money for the features it offers.

 - Strong build for prolonged lifespan